Gwynedd's World Heritage Site Mockery:

 Tomen Lechi Taldrwst, Tanrallt, Talysarn, Gwynedd LL54 6RR

-[ - click here for the usual Tomen Lechi Taldrwst page
+[ - click here to view the usual Tomen Lechi Taldrwst page

 08:32, 26.05.20 ]